On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Stability analysis of the PML model

-For the elastic subdomains $\Omega_i$, $i = 1, 2$, we will consider only media parameters where the necessary \emph{geometric stability condition}, ${V}_{px}{V}_{gx} > 0$, is satisfied and there are no growing modes for the Cauchy PML problem.
+For the elastic subdomains $\Omega_i$, $i = 1, 2$, we will consider only media parameters where the necessary \emph{geometric stability condition}, ${V}_{px}{V}_{gx} \ge 0$, is satisfied and there are no growing modes for the Cauchy PML problem.
 In particular, it can be shown for isotropic elastic materials that body wave modes inside the PML are asymptotically stable for all frequencies \cite{Duru2012JSC,Duru2014K}.
-In many anisotropic elastic materials the geometric stability condition and the complex frequency shift $\alpha > 0$ will ensure the stability of plane wave modes for all frequencies \cite{APPELO2006642}.
-Next, we will characterise the stability of interface wave modes in the PML.
+In many anisotropic elastic materials the geometric stability condition and the complex frequency shift $\alpha > 0$ will ensure the stability of plane wave modes for all frequencies \cite{APPELO2006642}. \sw{ \begin{remark} Note that the roots $\lambda$ can be expressed as $\lambda = \lambda_0 + \lambda_1\epsilon + O(\epsilon^2)$ such that $|\lambda_1|<\infty$ for all $\mathbf{K} = (k_1, k_2)$ with $\sqrt{k_1^2 + k_2^2} = 1$ and $\lambda_0$ are the purely imaginary roots of $F(\lambda, \mathbf{K})=0$ for the undamped system.
+So if $|\mathbf{k}| \to \infty \iff \epsilon \to 0$ for a fixed $\sigma >0$ then we have $\lambda \to \lambda_0$.
+By Definition \ref{def:well-posedness_and_stability} the PML Cauchy problem is well-posed for all $\sigma >0$.
+However, when the \emph{geometric stability condition} is violated we have $\lambda_1 >0$, the PML is unstable and will support plane wave solutions \eqref{eq:plane_wave_pml} with bounded exponentially growing amplitude in time. \end{remark} } Next, we will characterize the stability of interface wave modes in the PML.